Video Coming Soon

 What's My Creator Aspect?

-My creative power developed over years of false starts, abandoned projects, and works that didn't land.
-Each one taught me something about my process.
-Now I can create more reliably, though the gap between vision and execution still humbles me regularly.
+My creative power developed through years of false starts—abandoned projects, works that didn't land, loops that didn't complete.
+Each one taught me something about the gap between vision and action.
+Now I can create more reliably, though the gap still humbles me.
+I've learned that it doesn't close—you just get better at bridging it through faster, more honest loops.